At a Glance

 6. Move the conversation offline

 Encouraging the reviewer to reach out directly to the practice benefits the practice in a few ways.
-Firstly, it allows you to remedy the issue.
+First, it allows you to remedy the issue.
 Perhaps a patient is aggrieved by an unreturned phone call and questions for their practitioner.
 Getting in touch directly with the patient gives the practice the chance to answer their question and get them in touch with the provider.
-Secondly, moving the conversation offline also lets you learn more about the grievance out of the public eye that is the digital sphere.
+Second, moving the conversation offline also lets you learn more about the grievance out of the public eye.

 How to stop bad patient reviews